Vi Senior Living

 Continuing care retirement communities in the U.S.

-Vi Senior Living is a high-end retirement community developer, owner, and management group based out of Chicago, Illinois, United States.
+Vi Senior Living (Vi) is a high-end retirement community developer, owner, and management group based out of Chicago, Illinois, United States.
 Vi maintains 10 continuing care retirement communities (CCRCs) in six states, including Arizona, California, Colorado, Florida, Illinois, and South Carolina.
-Founded in 1987 by Penny Pritzker, the privately held company houses over 4,000 residents and employs 2,700 workers as of May 2016.
+Founded in 1987 by Penny Pritzker, the privately held company houses over 5,000 residents and employs more than 3,000 workers as of May 2026.

-Vi Senior Living is a distinct business entity from Hyatt and Global Hyatt Corporation.
+Vi is owned by LCS as of May 2026.
+Based in Des Moines, Iowa, and established in 1971, LCS is a leading owner and operator of Life Plan (CCRC) and rental senior living communities.
+With the addition of Vi, LCS owns and/or manages more than 130 senior living communities across more than 29 states.

 History

-Vi Senior Living, formerly known as Classic Residence by Hyatt, was founded in 1987 by Penny Pritzker.
+Vi, formerly known as Classic Residence by Hyatt, was founded in 1987 by Penny Pritzker.
 The Pritzker family background in founding the Hyatt hotel chain and Marmon Group inspired Penny Pritzker's vision to bring high-end hospitality to senior living communities across the United States.

 The Chicago-based company acquired a few high-end independent living rental communities that contained assisted living units.
-In total, Classic Residence by Hyatt, since rebranded as Vi Senior Living, developed six original communities and acquired another four communities, each of which required additional development.
-Before Classic Residence by Hyatt rebranded to Vi Senior Living, the first Classic Residence rental communities were located in Monterey, California, Chevy Chase, Maryland, Teaneck, New Jersey, Dallas, Texas, Reno, Nevada, and Chicago, Illinois from 1989 to 1990.
+In total, Classic Residence by Hyatt, since rebranded as Vi, developed six original communities and acquired another four communities, each of which required additional development.
+Before Classic Residence by Hyatt rebranded to Vi, the first Classic Residence rental communities were located in Monterey, California; Chevy Chase, Maryland; Teaneck, New Jersey; Dallas, Texas; Reno, Nevada; and Chicago, Illinois from 1989 to 1990.